Meta-learning enhanced adaptive robot control strategy for automated PCB assembly: Methodology

-where $\theta$ means the angle between the search line \emph{l} and the $X$ axis of the robot base coordinate.
-The present study focuses on the assembly process in a two-dimensional plane, where the $z$ element of the insertion position remains constant for all the insertion positions. $P_0(x_0,y_0,z)$ is the predefined insertion position.
-The insertion process is simplified through omitting the rotation movement of the peg.
-The concrete distance between two successive insertion points is stride \emph{s}, and the maximal search cycle is \emph{m}.
+where $\theta$ denotes the angle between the search line $l$ and the $X$ axis of the robot's base coordinate.
+The present study focuses on the assembly process in a two-dimensional plane, where the $z$ element of the insertion position remains constant for all insertion positions. $P_{0}\left(x_{0}, y_{0}, z\right)$ is the predefined insertion position.
+The insertion process is simplified by omitting the rotation movement of the peg.
+The distance between two successive insertion points is the stride $s$, and the maximum search cycles is $m$.